Roots in Agriculture

 Estimated at about $1 billion, Cars Land opened summer 2012 in California Adventure.
 The latest land occupied some of where Bountiful Valley Farm once stood, expanding out into previously undeveloped sections of the park.

-Flik’s Fun Fair and the It’s Tough to be a Bug show were still next door, being the only remnants of Bountiful Valley Farm.
+Flik’s Fun Fair and the It’s Tough to Be a Bug show were still next door, being the only remnants of Bountiful Valley Farm.
 However, in March 2018, It’s Tough to be a Bug closed permanently, with Flik’s Fun Fair being squashed shortly after in September of that year.

 A Super Addition